 I love Malcolm Gladwell books, of course (I’ve now read all four).
 So What the Dog Saw was not a hard sell for me.
 Unlike his other books, though, that more or less follow a single theory, this is a collection of some of his essays written for The New Yorker.
 They are on all sorts of topics, some very broad, some extremely specific.

 His style is pretty identifiable – often he compares things that, at first glance, don’t have a whole lot in common (recruiting quarterbacks to the NFL and hiring school teachers), and you get used to reading a couple of pages about one topic before he switches gears entirely and then brings them both together later on.
 Or he launches the piece with the story of a person before backing up to give the history of a company or the traditional method of dealing with an issue.
 I rather feel like, after reading this book, that I could pick out a Gladwell essay from a mile away.

-One of the things I love about his writing is that he can make practically anything interesting.
+One of the things I love about Malcolm Gladwell’s writing is that he can make practically anything interesting.
 Who knew I could so deeply enjoy fifteen pages of small text about hair coloring?
 And I love that reading his writing gives me an enormous fodder of things to talk about with Bart, with my friends and family, and, um, do I talk to anyone besides those people?
 Perhaps not. . .

 As you can imagine, the discussion at book club was excellent.
 I think I bored Bart with the details for three days after.

 This is the only one of Malcolm Gladwell books that I’ve read in print, rather than listened to, and I enjoyed it every bit as much, which amazed me since I find his narration to be top-notch

 I read them out of order (look at me, living on the edge, like the rebel I am).
 You can read most (if not all) of the articles that make up What the Dog Saw on his website, if you’re so inclined, in any order you like.
 Give the ketchup one a whirl.